 A note from Founder and CEO Byron Dumbrill

 Thanks very much for visiting.
-We've worked very hard to create something unique with Tripline, and we hope you enjoy what we've built so far.
-We're still in Beta and we release new features every couple of weeks, so if there's something you'd like to see, click on the [feedback] link to the left, or contact us directly.
-We're only three people, but we'll usually get back to you pretty quickly.
+We've worked very hard to create something unique with Tripline, and I hope you enjoy what we've built so far.
+The product is still in Beta and I release new features regularly, so if there's something you'd like to see, click on the [feedback] link to the left, or contact us directly.
+I'm pretty busy, so I'll respond as quickly as I can.

 Share With The People You Care About

 At its most basic level, Tripline is a way for you communicate by putting places on a map.
 That's a very human activity that has been happening for thousands of years.
-We've added a social layer to that communication so, whether you're a regular person or a rockstar, you can share where you're going, where you are and where you've been with the people you care about.
+Tripline adds a social layer to that communication so, whether you're a regular person or a rockstar, you can share where you're going, where you are and where you've been with the people you care about.
 That could be your family, your friends, or all of your fans on the web...it's up to you.
-And just like in the movies, the Tripline player gives you an animated line moving across the map with a soundtrack.
-That's appropriate, because our journeys are our own epic tales of discovery and adventure.
-Press play and see for yourself.

 Your Plans Become Your Stories